The Exclusive Breastfeeding Booklet for Knowledge and Skills Mother

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 The authors who publish their articles in Jurnal Ilmiah Kesehatan Media Husada must approve the copyright statement as follows :

 1. The authors agree to automatic transfer of the copyright to the publisher

 2. All material contained in this site is protected by law.

 3. If you find one or more articles contained in the journal that violate or potentially infringe your copyright, please contact us via email firstname.lastname@example.org

-4. The formal legal aspect of access to any information and articles contained in this journal site refers to the terms of the Creative Commons Attribution-nonCommercial 4.0 International (CC BY NC) license.
+4. The formal legal aspect of access to any information and articles contained in this journal site refers to the terms of the licensed under a Creative Commons Attribution 4.0 International License. .
 This allows authors and others to share (copy and redistribute the material in any medium or fomat) and adapt (remix, transform, and build upon the material) for non-commercial purposes.